 A secure API ecosystem logs authentication attempts, resource access, and other relevant events.
 Audit logs help detect suspicious behavior and provide a forensic trail in case of a breach.
 For sensitive APIs, logs should be immutable, timestamped, and centrally stored with proper access controls.

 Even if you’re following secure coding practices to minimize the risk of API vulnerabilities and using runtime protection to mitigate attack attempts, testing is the only way to really validate whether API security mechanisms are actually working as intended.
-Security testing should be continuous and layered to catch both common vulnerabilities and nuanced design flaws.
+API security testing should be continuous and layered to catch both common vulnerabilities and nuanced design flaws.

 By their very nature, APIs act as abstraction layers that provide unified access to backend systems and applications, which makes dynamic testing the go-to security testing approach.
 To make testing an inherent part of API and application development, start by incorporating dynamic application security testing (DAST) tools into your DevOps pipeline.